Ziva Vatra - home :: Projects :: Audio :: Media Player :: Mark II

 Solving the flaws

-The first flaw I had to deal with was the bloated VFD client.
-Python used too much RAM, and it took too long to start up for the task it had to do.
-So I decided to re-write the client in C. Good practice for me (as I rarely use C anymore) and it solved my RAM issue.
-With the new "C" based client, the overhead was low enough that both it and mpd can share the CPU with the OS without causing audio stuttering or other problems.
+There was no real solution to the bloatedness.
+Python just used too much RAM.
+In addition it took too long to start up for the task it had to do.
+As a result I decided to re-write the client in C. Good practice for me (as I rarely use C anymore) and it solved my RAM issue.
+With the new C based client, the overhead was low enough that both it and mpd can share the CPU with the OS without causing audio stuttering or other problems.
 Now the system could reliably play music without issue.

 The second flaw I had to deal with was the indexing of the mpd database.
 Even with my new C client, I found that mpd would run out of RAM if it tried to index my entire music collection.
-If you used swap it would crawl for so long that it could take more than a day to index the DB, and during that time the player was unusable.
-After much research and investigation, there seemed no way I could improve on the situation.
-I even looked at whether it was possible to index the DB offline on my server, and just have mpd on the pi read the db, but this wasn't supported by mpd.
+If you used swap it would crawl for so long that it could take more than a day to index the DB, plus during that time the player was unusable.
+After much research and investigation there seemed no way I could improve on the situation.
+I even looked at whether it was possible to index the DB offline on my server and just have mpd on the pi read the db, but this wasn't supported by mpd.
 At the end I felt I had two options going forward: I could either modify mpd to support external DB indexing, or I just buy a more powerful pi.

 I decided to do the latter and duly bought a raspberry pi 2.
-It has 1GB of RAM, which should be more than enough for our needs, and it also has 4 cores.
+It has 1GB of RAM which should be more than enough for our needs and it also has 4 cores.
 I felt it would be better to upgrade the pi because even if I did write the software for offline mpd DB indexing, there is no guarantee that down the line something else will consume all the RAM and cause issues.
 Fact is 256MB of RAM is not that much anymore, and Linux gets more bloated every year (I remember when an entire Linux distro could fit on a floppy drive and run in 16MB of RAM).

 Plus if I ever wanted to add features to the system, I may again find myself without enough RAM, or too many processes fighting over the single CPU.
-Audio streaming is latency sensitive, interruptions can cause jitter and stuttering, so I felt it better if I could dedicate a single CPU to mpd, and a single CPU to the VFD client.
+Audio streaming is latency sensitive interruptions can cause jitter and stuttering, so I felt it better if I could dedicate a single CPU to mpd, and a single CPU to the VFD client.
 With 4 CPUs on the pi2 I can do that, and also have two CPUs free for background and OS tasks.

 Now we have three of the flaws resolved, but the resets persisted.
 In fact it had gotten worse with 4 cores and higher clock speed.
 With time I noticed the resets seemed to be related to load.
 The longer the pi was under load, the more likely it would eventually reset.
 I suspected a poor PSU (that is normally the issue with pi's), but replacing that with a more powerful version didn't help.